Ask financial traders anywhere in the world to name the book that has influenced them the most…

 Chances are they’ll name Jack Schwager’s 1989 classic, Market Wizards: Interviews with Top Traders.

-Thirty years after its publication, Schwager’s book still sets the standard by which all similar books are judged.
+But 30 years after its publication, Schwager’s first book still sets the standard by which all similar books are judged.
+And it remains one of the best books about investing.

-The book consists of interviews with many of the world’s top traders, including Paul Tudor Jones, Bruce Kovner and Stan Druckenmiller.
+The book consists of interviews with many of the world’s top traders, including Paul Tudor Jones, Bruce Kovner and Stanley Druckenmiller.

 But here’s what is most surprising…

-As diverse as the market wizards’ approaches are, it’s remarkable how much they have in common…
+As diverse as the market wizards’ philosophies are, it’s remarkable how much they have in common.

 Market Wizards Are Addicted to Financial Markets